 Like many plants which do well in Sydney gardens, Agapanthus are native to South Africa.
 They are currently classified as belonging to the Amaryllidaceae family of plants.The big rounded umbels of mid-blue or white flowers appear on 1 m stems above the strappy leaves in late November and bloom all through December, providing lots of material for floral arrangements at Christmas time.
-The most commonly seen species is Agapanthus praecox .
+The most commonly seen species is Agapanthus praecox , sometimes known colloquially as lily of the Nile, although in 17th-century Europe, it was originally known as the African hyacinth.

 They enjoy a sunny, well-drained position (with boggy conditions being fatal for them) and can grow in very harsh, deprived situations, providing a refreshing sea of green leaves where few other plants will thrive.
 They can also do reasonably well in part or dappled shade but will not flower as profusely as they do in sun.
 They can also be used to provide a bank of lush green foliage in a shaded spot! where little else will grow!
 However, they shouldn't be just used as a desperation measure in gardens: they have much more to offer than that.

-Their foliage forms an excellent groundcover and they can also be used as a low border along a driveway or fence.
+Their foliage forms an excellent tall groundcover and they can also be used as a low border along a dry driveway or fence.
+They can help stabilise steep banks with their fleshy roots.
 The bold flower-heads make them probably more suited to a semi-tropical style or shrubbery garden than dainty cottage gardens.
 They mix well with summer-blooming Salvia, providing a good contrast of flower form, or with lush Dahlia and Canna cultivars.
 The many colours of daylilies (Hemerocallis), which are in bloom at the same time, provide a range of possible combinations.

 Agapanthus look very effective grown beneath deciduous trees and will cope well with root competition of, for example, Jacaranda.
 White versions of Agapanthus look wonderful grown with white-variegated foliage, such as that of Miscanthus sinensis 'Variegatus', or the silver leaves of Plectranthus argentatus; alternatively try them with purple-black foliage or flowers, to provide a striking contrast.
 Grown in an open spot with a background of Hydrangea shrubs planted in shadier sites, they will echo the shape and colour of those flower-heads which are in bloom at the same time, giving a pleasant coherence to the garden.